All Episodes

 It was before Walmart's day, but it was going to have stuff in it.

-Oh no, it is going to kill us.
+And all the merchants on Main Street, oh, no, it is going to kill us.

-No, the movie theaters were on Broadway leading down to Main Street.
+No, the movie theaters were on Broadway, leading down to Main Street.

-So my my point here is that even when a Walmart shows up in a small town, a lot of the people there are not crazy, but it's not that everybody loves Walmart because that's the only place they shop.
+So my point here is that even when a Walmart shows up in a small town, a lot of the people there are not crazy, but it's not that everybody loves Walmart because that's the only place they shop.

-I applaud Chuck for trying to deal with the bias issue and try to categorize it as um geographical and not ideological, but it's probably a little bit of both.
+I applaud Chuck for trying to deal with the bias issue and try to categorize it as geographical and not ideological, but it's probably a little bit of both.

-But despite his best efforts, he still makes it clear that they have a lot of ignorance and confusion about what life is like outside of Washington and New York, and that there is a disdain for it to boot.
+But despite his best efforts, he still makes it clear that they have a lot of ignorance and confusion about what life is like outside of Washington and New York, and that there is a disdain for it to boost.

 Sit tight, folks, coming right back.